-Sometimes a café just won’t do and eating out is one of the best ways to explore the local cuisine.
+Sometimes a café just won’t do, and eating out is one of the best ways to explore the local cuisine.
 Lisbon’s vibrant restaurant scene caters to all tastes and budgets.
-Global Citizen Solutions has scoured the city for this digital nomad guide and the following restaurants come highly recommended with an affordable price tag – €10 will go a long way in most places:
+Global Citizen Solutions has scoured the city for this digital nomad guide, and the following restaurants come highly recommended with an affordable price tag – €10 will go a long way in most places:

 - Taberna da Casa do Alentejo is a hidden treasure favored by many locals.
-Prices start from €1.80 for sandwiches and the most expensive item on the menu is €10.
+Prices start from €1.80 for sandwiches, and the most expensive item on the menu is €10.

-- A Provinciana is nestled away in the center of Lisbon but serves up some of the best dishes for little money.
+- A Provinciana is nestled away in the center of Lisbon but serves up some of the best dishes for a little money.
 If you want to eat traditional Portuguese dishes, you’ll be able to try a different one every day.

 - The Food Temple is a hotspot for those who prefer vegetarian food.
 A fusion of Portuguese and Asian cuisine and a changing menu keep customers coming back for more, so make sure you book in advance.